OpenSPP/documentation/docs/user_guide/Registering_individuals_and_groups.md

 ![](images/registrants/registrant_ids.png)

 The system does not enforce uniqueness of Document ID by default.
-If uniqueness is required, deduplication should be performed.
+If uniqueness is required, {term}`deduplication` should be performed.

 ID Document types can be configured by an administrator.